McDonnell Douglas DC-10-30CF Martinair (PH-MBN)

 Credits go to FeiGe3'sDC-10-30CF and GalacticaAsia'sDC-10-30

-Thank you to JacksEpicGamingYT and SimpleplanesJP11 for the thumbnail screenshots.
-Extra thanks to SimpleplanesJP11 for helping smooth out the stripes on the tail.
+Thank you to SimpleplanesJP11 for the thumbnail screenshots and for helping smooth out the stripes on the tail.

 About the McDonnell Douglas DC-10 & -30/CF variant

 The McDonnell Douglas DC-10 is an American trijet wide-body aircraft manufactured by McDonnell Douglas.
 The DC-10 was intended to succeed the DC-8 for long-range flights.
-It first flew on August 29, 1970 and was introduced on August 5, 1971 by American Airlines.
+The first variant, the DC-10-10 first flew on August 29, 1970 and was introduced on August 5, 1971 by American Airlines.

 The trijet has two turbofans on underwing pylons and a third one at the base of the vertical stabilizer.
 The twin-aisle layout has a typical seating for 270 in two classes.
 The original DC-10-10 had a 3,500 nmi/6,500 km range for transcontinental flights.
 The DC-10-15 had more powerful engines for hot and high airports.
 The DC-10-30 and -40 models hand larger wingspans and a third main landing gear leg to support higher weights.
 Each had intercontinental ranges of up to 5,200 nmi/9,600 km.
 The KC-10 Extender, built off the DC-10-30 airframe is a U.S. Air Force tanker.

 Production ended in 1989, with 386 delivered to airlines along with 60 KC-10 tanker aircraft.
 The DC-10 outsold the similar Lockheed L-1011 TriStar.
 It was succeeded by the lengthened, heavier McDonnell Douglas MD-11.
 After merging with McDonnell Douglas in 1997, Boeing upgraded many in-service DC-10s as the MD-10 with a glass cockpit that eliminated the need for a flight engineer.
 In February 2014, the DC-10 made its last commercial passenger flight with Biman Bangladesh.
-Several cargo airlines continue to operate it as a freighter, such as FedEx Express.
-Others have been converted for aerial firefighting and even a 'flying hospital'.
+The aircraft continues to operate in limited capacity for some cargo carriers such as TAB Cargo, and as an aerial refueler operated by Omega Air Refueling.
+Others have been converted for aerial firefighting and even a 'flying hospital' for Orbis International.

-The DC-10-30'CF', or convertible freighter is as the name implies, able to be converted between passenger and freighter variants, not unlike Combi variant aircraft.
+The DC-10-30'CF', or convertible freighter is as the name implies, a variant of the -30 able to be converted between passenger and freighter variants, not unlike Combi variant aircraft.
 The first deliveries were to Overseas National Airways and Trans International Airlines in 1973.
 A total of 27 were built.

 DC-10-30 Specs